Afghan court shows video of mob lynching woman in Kabul

-KABUL (Reuters) - Video of a crowd killing an Afghan woman accused of burning pages from a Koran was shown in court on Sunday in the trial of nearly 50 people over a lynching that prompted outrage and protests in Kabul.
+KABUL (Reuters) - Video of a mob killing an Afghan woman accused of burning pages from a Koran was shown in court on Sunday in the trial of nearly 50 people over a lynching that prompted outrage and unprecedented protests in Kabul.

 The judge asked prosecutors on the second day of the trial to play footage, shot with mobile phone cameras, of a crowd kicking and beating the 27-year-old woman, named Farkhunda.

-A team member named Frotan testified that he was with his sick mother at a hospital when the dispatch came through and he had left his radio in the car with his children.

-His children were playing with the radio when he returned and he never realized he had been called to the scene, said Frotan, who like many Afghans uses just one name.

-The attack has proved a polarizing incident in Afghanistan, a deeply conservative Muslim country.
+The attack proved a polarizing incident in Afghanistan, a deeply conservative Muslim country.

 Some say the killing was a defense of Islam.
 Many others were outraged at the viciousness of the attack, even before an investigation showed that Farkhunda had been falsely accused of desecrating Islam’s holy book.